girindrajaiswal230/WallpaperEngineWorkshopDownloader/README.md

 * 👉 Download and install Lively Wallpaper from the Microsoft Store (required to set wallpapers).

+Restart your computer once downloaded if the wallpapers are not working

 * ⚠️ You do not need to install Python or Tkinter — the .exe is standalone.

 ## **🚀 Usage**